Breath of Fire: Dragon Quarter: Development

 Breath of Fire: Dragon Quarter was announced by Capcom at the 2002 Electronic Entertainment Expo in Los Angeles as the first game in the series to appear on the PlayStation 2.
 The project was headed by series veteran Makoto Ikehara, who was inspired to create the game's dystopian setting by the 1994 alternate history novel Gofungo no Sekai (五分後の世界, lit.
 The World Five Minutes From Now) by Ryū Murakami.
 The unique gameplay and high challenge were to differentiate it from previous entries in the series, which Ikehara felt were too easy compared to other role-playing titles.
 The level of difficulty increased as development progressed.
 Character design was handled by Tatsuya Yoshikawa, who had provided the artwork for all previous games in the series.
 He modelled Elyon on the antagonist of the previous game, Fou-Lu, because he wanted to use the character again.
 To give the dragons Odjn, Dover, and Chetyre a distinct identity, they spoke Russian during cutscenes and were named after the Russian numbers one (один, adeen), two (два, dva), and four (четыре, chyetirye).
 Unlike the Ryu protagonists of previous Breath of Fire games, the Ryu in this game is a normal human being, characterized by Yoshikawa as "an average person like you might find anywhere", with his only extraordinary features being his strong will and sense of justice.
 The game was released in Japan in November 2002 under its regional title, Breath of Fire V: Dragon Quarter, and was dedicated to the memory of Capcom employee Yasuhito Okada.

 Some features were cut from the final version including an online mode and a fishing minigame similar to earlier titles.
 The dragon Odjn was originally conceived as a "cutesy" companion to Ryu and his team before becoming large and menacing, with his early design instead being used for Cupid's pet Oncotte.
 Story points considered too shocking were removed, including a locked room in the Biocorp Labs containing headless duplicate bodies of Nina, and Nina's surgeon's resemblance to Adolf Hitler.
 Ikehara wanted to include a cutscene showing how the surface world became uninhabitable, but was unable to do so.

 A week before the game's release in Japan, Capcom USA announced it would release Dragon Quarter in North America in February 2003.
-This version appeared at the 2003 Game Developers Conference under its official English title that excluded the numeral "V".
+This version appeared at the 2003 Capcom Gamers' Day under its official English title that excluded the numeral "V".
 The game was released in Europe in November 2003 featuring changes to the game's mechanics.
 The soft save function was removed so the only way to save the game was to create hard saves using save tokens.
 To compensate, there are roughly twice as many save tokens throughout the game.

 On February 16, 2016, Breath of Fire V: Dragon Quarter was released on the Japanese PlayStation Store as a "PS2 Archives" digital title for PlayStation 3.
 The title was delisted from the store in early 2019.